MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/hybridapp.md

 This article shows how to build and run the Retail point of sale (POS) hybrid app on Android and iOS devices.

-Retail hybrid app is shell built using [Xamarin](/xamarin/).
+The Retail hybrid app is a shell built using [Xamarin](/xamarin/).
 Inside the shell is a Web view controller that loads the Cloud POS (CPOS), which is based on the Commerce Scale Unit URL specified in the settings of this app.
-This is a Retail hybrid app shell for Android and iOS which will internally load the Cloud POS.
+The Retail hybrid app shell is for Android and iOS, which will internally load the Cloud POS.
 For more information, see [Cloud POS](/dynamics365/unified-operations/retail/mpos-or-cpos).

 The Store Commerce apps for [Windows](store-commerce.md) and [mobile platforms](store-commerce-mobile.md) are the next generation of point of sale applications for Dynamics 365 Commerce.
 Modern POS (MPOS) and the Retail hybrid app will be deprecated in October of 2023.
 Microsoft recommends that you use Store Commerce or CPOS for all new deployments.
 Existing customers should plan to migrate MPOS and the Retail hybrid app to Store Commerce.